Affiliate links on Android Authority may earn us a commission. Learn more.

 Speaking of sound quality, we can get into the hard truth that anyone looking to buy a pair of AirPods (2019) will need to hear, but likely won’t care: they sound pretty bad.
 Whatever you’re going to be listening to with AirPods just won’t sound good, because of one major issue: lack of isolation.

-The new AirPods have a surprisingly decent frequency response in our testing.
-For such little drivers, they’re not bad.
-The problem is that they fit terribly in the ears.
-A bad fit means little to no isolation from the outside world.
-This can be a good thing if you prefer to hear the conversation of the person next to you on the bus, but not great if you want to listen to your music or a podcast.
-When your headphones are lacking isolation, outside noises can drown out some of the frequencies in your music, making it more difficult for your brain to pick up on them.
+Even if you can get the AirPods to stay in your ears, they can’t block out any background noise because they don’t seal to your ear canals.
+While this design has its safety perks, keeping you vigilant, it means that you’ll hear everything, and we mean everything, going on around you.
+When your headphones have poor isolation properties, outside noises can drown out some of the frequencies in your music, making it more difficult for your brain to pick up on them.
 In terms of music, that means the first thing to go is going to be the low end.
 If you’re a bass-lover this is going to be an issue for you.

 The Apple AirPods microphone is better than you’d expect from an embedded mic system.
 These should be perfectly fine for casual phone calls, and can even get you through some brief conference calls.